tlan16/node-typescript-application-template/README.md

 6. pnpm and corepack for package management.
 7. latest eslint with flat config.
 8. Used eslint stylistic instead prettier.
 9. ESM named export mocking with vitest.
+10. Dockerized CI steps that build CI docker image once and use for all following CI steps

 Sister project: